Be More Kind: Critical reception

 Be More Kind was met with mostly positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, Be More Kind has an average score of 81 based on 11 reviews.
 The review aggregator AnyDecentMusic? gave the album 7.6 out of 10, based on their assessment of the critical consensus.

+In its year-end list of the best 25 albums of 2018, Radio X placed Be More Kind at #7.

 Track listing

 Personnel

 Credits adapted from the Be More Kind liner notes.